mwpastore/sinja/README.md

 [jsonapi-utils][26], all of which are designed to work with [Rails][16] and [ActiveRecord][17]/[ActiveModel][18] (although they may work with [Sequel][13] via [sequel-rails][14] and Sequel's [`:active_model` plugin][15]).
-Otherwise, you might use something like Sinatra, [Roda][20], or [Grape][19] with JSONAPI::Serializers (or another (de)serialization library), your own routes, and a ton of boilerplate.
+Otherwise, you might use something like Sinatra, [Roda][20], or [Grape][19] with a (de)serialization library, your own routes, and a ton of boilerplate.
 The goal of this extension is to provide most or all of the boilerplate for a Sintara application and automate the drawing of routes based on the resource definitions.

 ### Ol' Blue Eyes is Back